leonstel/leonstel.github.io/blogs/gmap2.md

 *Google maps infrastructure*
 Google maps is the most used frontend mapping library I believe.
 The world would end up in ruins without it, climate change is child's play compared to not having google maps.
-After working a lot with it I believe that an thought out structure is a necessity for writing good navigational code.
+After working a lot with it I believe that a thought out structure is a necessity for writing good navigational code.

 *js*